snipher-marube/EventManagerPro/SECURITY.md

 ## Reporting a Vulnerability

-At Event Manager, we take security seriously.
+At EventManagerPro, we take security seriously.
 If you believe you have found a security vulnerability in our project, we encourage you to let us know right away.
 We appreciate your efforts and will do our best to address the issue promptly.

 To report a security vulnerability, please send an email to [sniphermarube[at]gmail.com](mailto:sniphermarube@gmail.com) with the following details: